 Early Signs of Autism

-Patricia Evans, M.D., Ph.D., a professor of Pediatrics, Neurology and Psychiatry; director of the Neurodevelopmental Disabilities Residency and clinical programs at University of Texas Southwestern School of Medicine; and clinical co-director for the Center for Autism and Developmental Disabilities (CADD) at Children’s Health℠, says parents can be on the lookout for signs of an autism spectrum disorder.
+Patricia Evans, M.D., Ph.D., a professor of Pediatrics, Neurology and Psychiatry; director of the Neurodevelopmental Disabilities Residency and clinical programs at University of Texas Southwestern School of Medicine; and clinical co-director for the UT Southwestern and Children's Health℠ Center for Autism Care, says parents can be on the lookout for signs of an autism spectrum disorder.

 Autistic behaviors and symptoms may fall into categories such as: